gleneivey/wontomedia/deploy/install-testing/README.markdown

 On successful completion, the install script will launch WontoMedia using the standard Rails `script/server` command.
-This will start WontoMedia on port 3000, using the "development" database configuration, and any installed web server for which Rails has a default configuration.
+This will start WontoMedia on port 3000, using the `development` database configuration, and any installed web server for which Rails has a default configuration.
 (The install script does not install a web server, so if using it on a clean system, the Ruby built-in server